 The crop path follows a constant curve between the cutterhead floor and the accelerator entrance.
 The crop accelerator, the spout transition, and the spout build the machine’s crop discharge device.
 All components that have an acceleration impact on the crop perfectly integrate tangentially into this curve for a fully unobstructed crop flow.

-With 1800 rpm, the accelerator provides sufficient thrust to the crop stream for secure overloading with the largest of heads without consuming excessive power.
-Rather than being carried by the accelerator rotor, the crop follows the curve of the accelerator band before transiting via the transition cone directly into the spout base, from where on it follows the spout contour.
+With 1800 rpm, the accelerator provides sufficient thrust to the crop stream for loading with the largest of heads without consuming excessive power.
+Rather than being carried by the accelerator rotor, the crop follows the curve of the accelerator band before moving through the transition directly into the spout base, from where on it follows the spout contour.

 The crop hits the transition front liner just below the spout entrance at a shallow angle, minimizing component wear and inertia losses.
 This constant flow curve was designed to the spout as gently as possible so that the crop flow components had the least friction effect on the crop particles.